 - Reach out for professional help if you sense that your anxiety or depression is getting out of control

 Some dogs are simply prone to anxiety.
 For example, issues such as separation anxiety, fear of storms, and general anxiety in dogs are not uncommon.
-During the changes caused by the pandemic, it is not surprising that many dog owners are seeing an increase in their dog’s anxiety levels.
+During the changes caused by the pandemic, it is not surprising that many pet parents are seeing an increase in their dog’s anxiety levels.

-In fact, you may be surprised to learn that it was actually the calming effect of full spectrum hemp oil for Lola, an adopted Chihuahua, that inspired the owners of Lolahemp to build their family owned business.
+In fact, you may be surprised to learn that it was actually the benefits of CBD oil for Lola, an adopted Chihuahua, that inspired the owners of Lolahemp to build their family-owned business.
 Read more about Lola’s story here.